Detection of astrophysical gravitational wave sources by TianQin and LISA

 We calculate the SNR $\rho$ of the SGWB by employing TianQin, LISA, and joint detection.
 To do this, we consider various values of $\Omega_{\rm GW}$ that are compatible with the upper limit set by the LIGO-Virgo-KAGRA collaboration, as well as a reference frequency $f_{\rm ref} = 1\,{\rm mHz}$.
 Furthermore, we assume an operation time of one year for each detector, taking into account the duty cycles of TianQin and LISA.
 Note that since $\Omega_1$, $\alpha_1$, $\alpha_2$, and $\Delta$ are fixed to fit what we know about the population of DWDs in our galaxy and $\alpha_0$ is set by our assumption that we are considering binaries for the SGWB, a change of $\Omega_{\rm GW}$ basically means a change of $\Omega_0$ and thus a variation of the background $\Omega_{\rm BG}$ relative to the foreground $\Omega_{\rm FG}$.

 We show in \fref{fig:sgwb_snr} the SNR for the different detection scenarios.
-We see that $\rho$ varies between a bit less than ten and around 1000, where we get higher SNRs for a stronger background.
+We see that $\rho$ varies between a bit less than ten and around 1000, where we get higher SNRs for increasing $\Omega_{\rm GW}$ because this corresponds to the background becoming stronger.
 Therefore, the SGWB should be detectable in all scenarios with a significant SNR if the energy density lies above $10^{-12}$.
 For $\Omega_{\rm GW} \lesssim 10^{-11}$, we see that detection by LISA alone performs similarly to joint detection with a SNR of around 30 to 200, while TianQin alone performs significantly worse by a factor of three to four.